matjazt/SvcWatchDog/README.md

 - Botan library (<https://botan.randombit.net/>) is being used for encryption and decryption purposes.
 Thanks to authors and contributors!

+- PicoSHA2 library (<https://github.com/okdshin/PicoSHA2>) is being used by the JsonProtector library (which is not used in SvcWatchDog at the moment).
+Thanks to okdshin!

 ## False Positive Detection by ESET Internet Security
 When building **SvcWatchDog**, some users may encounter a false positive warning from ESET Internet Security, identifying the executable as **Win64/GenKryptik.HKHZ**.
 This issue appears to be triggered by the inclusion of **libcurl**,